nikitaroz/OscillationsApp/markdown/data-input.md

 To visualize a dataset, upload a file or choose an example dataset.
+The data is trimmed, scaled, and displayed with a contour plot.
+The plots on the side show the data's marginal intensities.
+Highlight a region on the plot to see its marginal intensity.
+See the About tab for a detailed description of the file input format.